Aimee Cobabe - Reporter/Producer:

-Aimee Cobabe is an Access Utah producer intern and a news reporter intern.
+Aimee Cobabe is a reporter working on special projects.
 She's from Centerville, Utah and is studying broadcast journalism at Utah State University.
 In addition to her work at UPR, Aimee contributes regularly to A-TV News, the student-run TV newscast on campus.
 Aimee hopes to continue to work in radio for many years to come.
 She enjoys listening to Marketplace and Radiolab and her dream is to work for one of those programs in the future.

 Alyssa is from Provo, Utah and is studying music therapy at Utah State University.
 Her career goals would be to use music to interact with others.

 Christy Achen - Access Utah Producer: